learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 <img src="https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-class-relationships/artist_album_song.png" width: 50% />

-The arrows represents the dependencies between `Artist`, `Album` and `Song`.
+The arrows represent the dependencies between `Artist`, `Album` and `Song`.
 In this configuration, from an `Artist` instance, we can access any associated albums.
-Through those albums we can access any associated songs their songs.
+Through those albums, we can access any associated songs.
 A song, however, does not know the album it belongs to, and an album does not know its artist.

 What about an alternative set up?
-It could be argued that a music collection is made up of albums - albums do _have_ an artist and songs.
+It could be argued that a collection of music is _actually_ made up of albums primarily - albums have both an artist and songs.
 Maybe the `Album` class should maintain the relationships?
 That might look like the following:

 ```js
 // now, the Artist and Song classes only serves up their own info